May 19, 2021

-President Donald J. Trump signed the FFCRA on March 18, 2020.
+President Biden extended the FFCRA benefits on March 11, 2021.
 The FFCRA is designed to help both employees and their employers by providing, for private employers, paid sick and family leave that is dollar-for-dollar reimbursed through a refundable tax credit.
-To enable public and private employers who are covered by the Act to come into compliance with the new statute, WHD will observe a temporary period of non-enforcement of the FFCRA for the period of March 18 through April 17, 2020.
-Source

 This page has been created to provide information on the Families First Coronavirus Response Act (FFCRA).
-This is a new law to help employees in this time of national emergency.
-The law requires that you let your employees know about FFCRA benefits.
-Share the poster included with all your Employees.
+This is a law to help employees in this time of national emergency.
+(View Department of Labor Poster Here.)
+For the purpose of this article, caregivers will be referred to as employees.

-- The FFCRA provides paid sick time and paid Family Medical Leave Act (FMLA) time to those affected by the novel coronavirus disease COVID-19.
-It starts April 1, 2020 and goes through December 31, 2020.
-It is being enforced starting April 18, 2020.
+The FFCRA provides paid sick time and Paid Family Medical Leave Act (FMLA) time to those affected by the novel coronavirus disease COVID-19.
+It started on April 1, 2020, and went through March 31, 2021.
+It was enforced starting April 18, 2020.
+President Joe Biden extended FFCRA until September 30, 2021.

-- One is for up to 14 days of Paid Sick Time.
-It is for Employees who cannot work due to being sick or a closed care setting because of COVID-19 (Paid Sick Time).
+This is for employees who cannot work due to being sick or in a closed care setting because of COVID-19 (Paid Sick Time).

-- The other is for up to 10 weeks of 2/3rds pay when Employees cannot work because their child’s school or childcare provider is closed because of COVID-19 (FMLA).
+This is for when employees cannot work because their child’s school or childcare provider is closed because of COVID-19 (FMLA).

 Will the funds come out of my budget?